 We’ll buff up our home defense plan in a few phases: exterior defenses and countermeasures, interior defenses, interior planning and staging to favor the defenders, and lastly personal skills and weapons.
 This may seem like a tall order for the average homeowner, but chances are as a prepper you will already have several, even most of the basic elements in place already.

-The intent of our defensive plan is to foremost give a potential invader a strong incentive to look elsewhere to perpetrate his crime, in essence making our home’s potential juice not worth the squeeze.
+The intent of our defensive plan is to foremost give a potential invader a strong incentive to look elsewhere, in essence making our home’s potential juice not worth the squeeze.
 Second, if he/they are very determined or just dumb, entry will be difficult and very noisy, increasing their exposure by heightening risk of capture and allowing any defenders inside more time to prepare and rally.

 Third, should our scumbags gain entry, inside they will be placed in a no-win scenario thanks to the skilled response of their erstwhile victims.
 Together these measures form a defense-in-depth, each layer working to slow or hamper and growing increasingly severe in effect on the attackers.